thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getnewaddress.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 Create a new address in the "doc test" account:

 {% highlight bash %}
-bitcoin-cli -testnet getnewaddress "doc test"
+dash-cli -testnet getnewaddress "doc test"
 {% endhighlight %}

 Result:

 {% highlight text %}
-mft61jjkmiEJwJ7Zw3r1h344D6aL1xwhma
+yPuNTqCGzXtU3eEV5jHvhhJkzEPyJLmVkb
 {% endhighlight %}

 *See also*